ConvLab-2: An Open-Source Toolkit for Building, Evaluating, and Diagnosing Dialogue Systems

 \subsection{Analysis Tool}

 To evaluate a dialogue system quantitatively, \toolkitname offers an analysis tool to perform an end-to-end evaluation with a specified user simulator and generate an HTML report which contains rich statistics of simulated dialogues.
 Charts and tables are used in the test report for better demonstration.
 Partial results of a demo system in Section \ref{sec:demo} are shown in Figure \ref{fig:analysis_res} and Table \ref{tab:analysis_res}.

 Currently, the report contains the following pieces of information for each task domain: \begin{itemize} \item Metrics for overall performance such as success rate, inform F1, average turn number, etc. \item Common errors of the NLU component, such as the confusion matrix of user dialogue acts.
-For example in Table \ref{tab:analysis_res}, 34\% of the requests for the Postcode in the Hotel domain are misinterpreted as the requests in the Hospital domain. \item Frequent invalid, redundant, and missing system dialogue acts predicted by the dialogue policy. \item The system dialogue acts from which the NLG component generates responses that confuse the user simulator.
+For the example in Table \ref{tab:analysis_res}, 34\% of the requests for the Postcode in the Hotel domain are misinterpreted as the requests in the Hospital domain. \item Frequent invalid, redundant, and missing system dialogue acts predicted by the dialogue policy. \item The system dialogue acts from which the NLG component generates responses that confuse the user simulator.
 For the example in Table \ref{tab:analysis_res}, it is hard to inform the user that the hotel has free parking. \item The causes of dialogue loops.
 Dialogue loop is the situation that the user keeps repeating the same request until the max turn number is reached.
 This result shows the requests that are hard for the system to handle. \end{itemize}

 The analysis tool also supports the comparison between different dialogue systems that interact with the same user simulator.
 The above statistics and comparison results can significantly facilitate error analysis and system improvement.
-We plan to provide a more comprehensive evaluation in the future.